csipiemonte/smartlab/reference-realtime/arduino-yun/README.md

 Arduino Yun and Yucca
 --------------
-This code is an example how to send a message to Yucca platform using an Arduino Yun.
+This code is an example how send a message to Yucca platform using an Arduino Yun.

-- *sketch/* directory has got an example of sketch that sends a message to Yucca server.
+- *sketch/*: example of sketch that sends a message to Yucca server.

 Requirement
 --------------